open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/shim.md

 ## Get the current Span

-Sometimes it's helpful to access whatever the current `Activity` is at a point in time so you can enrich it with more information.
+Sometimes it's helpful to access whatever the current `TelemetrySpan` is at a point in time so you can enrich it with more information.

 ```csharp